-Pastor Fryer has been pastor of Immanuel Lutheran Church in Manhattan for about twenty-five years now.
+Pastor Fryer has been pastor of Immanuel Lutheran Church in Manhattan since 1991.

 He also serves on the boards for two centers for the publication of theology:

 - The American Lutheran Publicity Bureau (ALPB).
 The ALPB publishes a quarterly journal of theology called Lutheran Forum, along with books of theology and a popular newsletter called Forum Letter.
 The ALPB website: https://alpb.org/